natritmeyer/countercheck/README.md

 ## Installation

+Countercheck is configured as a _Template Repository_ in GitHub, so either click 'Use this template', or:

 1. Clone this repo
 2. Delete the `.git` directory
 3. Push the code to your own repo and customise as required